 the goal of alerting the driver reduces to the subgoal of pressing the alarm signal button

-If the typical passenger has the "maintenance goal" (we will talk more about maintenance goals later in the course--for now know that they are an important part of the logic programming/agent model)
+We will talk more about maintenance goals later in the course--for now know that they are an important part of the logic programming/agent model.
+If the typical passenger has the "maintenance goal"

-If there is an emergency, then you deal with the emergency appropriately
+If there is an emergency, then I deal with the emergency appropriately

 and the beliefs